Chan-Hung/GuessMyNumber/README.md

 # Guess My Number!

-A simple game for 2 players, played by rolling dice.
+A simple guessing number game, you win the game when your guessing number matches with the random number.
 ## Game rule

 You can choose a number between 1 and 20.